 - 11. The ability to operate in a public health context and address complex and unpredictable issues. - 12.
-The ability to exercise initiative and personal responsibility in public health practice. - Ability to use evidence and technical expertise in solving public health problems systematically, informed by concepts and practices relevant to the field of public health.
+The ability to exercise initiative and personal responsibility in public health practice. - 13.
+Ability to use evidence and technical expertise in solving public health problems systematically, informed by concepts and practices relevant to the field of public health.

-Transferable skills:
+Transferable / key skills:

 - 14. The ability to communicate effectively using a range of communication methods showing sensitivity to the specific needs of the potential audience. - 15.
 The ability to use collaboration, negotiation and influencing skills in effective and ethical ways within a group situation. - 16.
 Construct effective relationships with others including peers, experts and lay audiences. - 17.
-Competence in undertaking research tasks within public health contexts.

-18. The ability to reflect and be self-aware, recognising your own strengths, limitations and6 Master of Public Health, v1.4 personal and professional learning and development needs.
+Competence in undertaking research tasks within public health contexts. - 18.
+The ability to reflect and be self-aware, recognising your own strengths, limitations and personal and professional learning and development needs. - 19.
+The ability to systematically organise and communicate advanced information evidencing appropriate proficiency in English language, using criteria developed for specialist audiences in unpredictably complex contexts (level 7).